Satgoy152/tara/README.md

 # lm_mentor

 **LM Mentor Description**

 **Overview**

-LM Mentor is an innovative app designed to assist students at the University of Michigan in planning and navigating their academic journeys.
+LM Mentor is an app designed to assist students at the University of Michigan in planning and navigating their academic journeys.
 Leveraging advanced technologies such as a Large Language Model (LLM) backbone, Retrieval-Augmented Generation (RAG), and University of Michigan APIs, LM Mentor provides personalized and real-time guidance tailored to each student’s unique career and academic goals.
 The app serves as a complementary tool to existing counseling services, offering on-demand support with domain expertise and cross-departmental insights.

 **Purpose**